Kennuel/dgapScraper/README.md

 If the ```-rebuild``` options is empty or none only ```docker-compose down``` and ```docker-compose up``` will be run sequentally.

+### Example Options
+The Last command works with all mircoservices

 | Command                                       | Action                                        |
 |-----------------------------------------------|-----------------------------------------------|
 | buildAllAndRun.ps1                            | Everything will be rebuild                    |